 Cinnamon Beach is a bit farther out than most North Shore beaches, located near the middle of the north coast.
 This picturesque beach offers a long shoreline with soft white sand to walk on.

 Watersports are popular, with sailing, kayaking, snorkeling, and scuba diving being some of the top options.
 There is a reef a bit far into the water towards the eastern side, which makes for a great snorkeling spot.

 If you’re lucky, you might see a green sea turtle or stingray, but there is always plenty of fish life.
 You may not need to go out into the water to see wildlife either, since wild donkeys and deer also frequent the area.

 The Cinnamon Bay Beach and Campground is one of the most popular places to stay in St John, offering guests a beautiful beachfront stay inside the U.S Virgin Islands National park in the U.S Virgin Islands.
-If you're looking for somewhere more luxurious for accommodations, this guide can help.
+If you're looking for somewhere more luxurious or all-inclusive accommodations, this guide can help.

 Depending on the number of people you're traveling with, you can choose from cottages, small tents, to group tents.
 You’ll find all the facilities you need, including showers, restrooms, restaurants, bars, local shops, and more.
 If you need to drive to the area, the large parking lot makes it easy to find an open space.

 4. Trunk Bay Beach

 Trunk Bay Beach is one of the most popular beaches in Saint John.
 This gorgeous beach in the U.S Virgin Islands National Park has crystal clear waters, soft white sand, and spectacular views.
 Its famous landmark is an underwater snorkeling trail that details information about the coral and sea life in its waters.